andrewhinh/captafied/README.md

   - What about the least?
 - What does the distribution of the stars look like?
   - Center the title.
-- How do the description clusters change with release year?
-  - Plot this graph vs. the number of stars.
 - What does the Transformers icon look like?
   - Make it half as tall.
 - How much memory does the dataset use?
   - What's this number in MB?
+- How do the description clusters change with release year?
+  - Plot this graph vs. the number of stars.
+- Which rows have anomalies in the summary column?
+  - What about every column?

 ## Production